Karandra/KxFramework/README.md

 - Set this instance of **VCPkg** as default or use project-specific linking.
 - Open KxFramework solution in Visual Studio and Build **Release** configuration for x86 and x64.

+* Sciter can't be built using the default `windows-static-md` triplet because it's dynamic library.
+Modified triplet configuration  is provided in `VCPkg\triplets\community` folder.

 # Configuration
 KxFramework project file `KxFramework.vcxproj` is configured to use `x86-windows-static-md` and `x64-windows-static-md` triplets.
-If you're using any oher combination it might or might not be automatically detected by Visual Studio and then you'll need to chnage triplets in the project file as follows:
+If you're using any oher combination it might or might not be automatically detected by Visual Studio and then you'll need to change triplets in the `.vcxproj` (or even better `.vcxproj.user`) file as follows:
 ```xml
 <PropertyGroup Label="Globals">
 	...